nimeshkverma/E-Cart/README.md

 ![](http://blog.brightcove.com/sites/all/uploads/eric_theodore_cartman_southpark.jpg)

-Cartman is a framework agnostic, redis backed, cart system, built in Python.
+E-Cart is a framework agnostic, redis backed, cart system, built in Python.
 It is not a POS, or a full fledged ecommerce system.
 Just the *Cart, Man!*

 ## Installation

-    pip install cartman
+    pip install ecart

 ## Requirement
 You should have running  [Redis Server](http://redis.io/topics/quickstart "Quickstart"). and installed **redis-py**  [redis-py](https://pypi.python.org/pypi/redis "Install") package.

 ## Basic Usage

-1. Import the `Cart` class from the `cartman` package:
+1. Import the `Cart` class from the `ecart` package:

-    `from cartman import Cart`
+    `from ecart.ecart import Cart`

 2. Create a new shopping cart: